lixinghe1999/lixinghe.github.io/index.md

 ## Introduction
 Hello, my name is Lixing He, an undergraduate student from UESTC major in Automation.
-I study at UC Berkeley as visiting student now and my advisor is Prof. Shijia Pan from UC Merced and Prof. Yanjun Li from UESTC.
+I study at UC Berkeley as visiting student now.
+My advisor is Prof. <a href="www.baidu.com" target="_blank">Shijia Pan</a> from UC Merced currently.

 ## Research interest
 My previous research interest includes signal processing and optimization modelling.
 I am particularly interested in the application of Cyber-physical system, where I can apply my model in real-world.